commodity-js/commodity/packages/examples/react-client/README.md

-# 🚀 Commodity + React (Client components) Demo
+# 🚀 Architype + React (Client components) Demo

-This example showcases a basic social media wireframe built entirely with Commodity's dependency injection patterns, demonstrating how to eliminate prop-drilling while maintaining type safety and testability.
+This example showcases a basic social media wireframe built entirely with Architype's dependency injection patterns, demonstrating how to eliminate prop-drilling while maintaining type safety and testability.

 A preview browser should automatically show up, but if it doesn't, simply click on the Terminal icon in the sidebar, then click on 3001 under PREVIEWS.